chocoteam/choco-solver/src/sphinx/source/1_overview.rst

    </dependency>

 where ``X.Y.Z`` is replaced by |release|.
-Note that the artifact does not include any dependencies.
+Note that the artifact includes all dependencies.
 Please, refer to `README.md` for the list of required dependencies.

 With SBT